tacton/leadgendemo/README.md

 To deploy application, simply copy all files to your web server (Apache or Nginx) and navigate to http://your_server/

-To debug and get aquinted with application flow see developer console in your web browser - requests and responses are logged to console.
+To debug and get acquainted with application flow see developer console in your web browser - requests and responses are logged to console.